George W. Galvin

-George William Galvin (1854–1928) was an American physician who was the founder of the Boston Emergency and General Hospital, the first emergency hospital in the United States.
+George William Galvin (May 4, 1854–August 17, 1928) was an American physician who was the founder of the Boston Emergency Hospital, the first emergency hospital in the United States.

 Early life

-Galvin was born on May 4, 1854 in Somerville, Massachusetts.
+Galvin was born on May 4, 1854, in Somerville, Massachusetts.
 His father was a florist and one of his brothers, J. Mitchel Galvin, was also a politician.
 Galvin attended Boston College and graduated from Harvard Medical School in 1876.

 Medicine

 After graduating from Harvard, Galvin spent a year as an intern at Boston City Hospital.
 He then spent three years as an assistant at the Massachusetts Eye and Ear Infirmary before starting a private practice in Boston's impoverished South Cove district.
 Galvin's experience in South Cove made him want to create an hospital that would provide emergency medical services at little or no cost.

-On July 3, 1891, Galvin founded the Boston Emergency and General Hospital (then known as the Emergency Accident Hospital).
+On July 3, 1891, Galvin founded the Boston Emergency Hospital.
 It was the first emergency hospital in the United States.
 He served as the hospital's superintendent and chief surgeon.
 The hospital operated on a cooperative plan.
 A patient would pay $1 for membership in the hospital association, which would grant them access to medical and surgical services as well as filling of prescriptions at wholesale price.
 The hospital treated over a half million patients during Galvin's tenure as president.
 On March 10, 1906, Galvin left the emergency hospital due to his disagreement with the board of director's desire to increase space for private patients and run the institution as a more general hospital.